joelbrice/JoelBrice/README.md

 📫 Connect with Me: LinkedIn - https://linkedin.com/in/joeltiogo

-♟️ Fun Fact: Chess strategist by day, football enthusiast by weekend, and an avid reader of everything from sci-fi to tech journals.
+♟️ Fun Fact: Chess strategist by day, football enthusiast by weekend, and an avid reader of everything from business, philosophy and economics books and blogs to tech journals.